ImmuneDynamics/Spectre/README.md

 install_github("immunedynamics/spectre")
 ```

-You will see the following returned:
+You will see the following returned.
+We suggest selecting 'none' (in this example, by entering '3' and pressing return) to avoid updating other packages.
+You can update your packages after installation.
 ```
 Downloading GitHub repo sydneycytometry/spectre@master These packages have more recent versions available.